-Through CommonHelp, Virginia's online application for social service benefits, people can self-screen and apply for multiple benefit programs, including child care subsidies, the Supplemental Nutrition Assistance Program (SNAP, formerly known as Food Stamps), Health Coverage (including Medicaid and FAMIS), the Temporary Assistance for Needy Families (TANF) program, and Energy Assistance.
+Through CommonHelp, Virginia's online application for social service benefits, people can self-screen and apply for multiple benefit programs, including child care subsidies, SNAP (formerly known as Food Stamps), Health Coverage (including Medicaid and FAMIS), TANF, and Energy Assistance.
 They can check the status of an application; report changes; and complete benefit renewals.
 CommonHelp is available 24 hours a day, 7 days a week.